The First Wash of your Luxury Percale and Sateen Bedding

-Caring for your Sheets: Do's and Don'ts
+How To Care for your Luxury Sheets: Do's and Don'ts

-DO pre-treat any stains prior to washing.
+DO pre-treat any stains on your luxury bed linens prior to washing.

 DON'T use chlorine bleach with any fine linens, as it also weakens natural fibers and may cause them to yellow.
 If fabrics need bleaching, use an oxygen-based bleach.

 DON'T overload the washing machine, as this can cause unnecessary abrasion to the fabric (and place unnecessary strain on your washing machine).

 DO wash luxury linens on a gentle cycle in warm water, with a cold-water rinse.

 DON'T launder fine linens with towels; items containing polyester; items made of heavy materials; or items with rivets, buttons, zippers, or other adornments.
 These can damage fibers and fabric.

 DO dry your linens on a line in soft, outdoor sunlight if possible.
 It's gentle on the fabric and the sun provides natural bleaching.